ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 }
 ```

-The nice thing here is that the filter works out of the box on `IQueryable` and `IEnumerable` so you can use it for databse queries as well as for in-memory lists.
+The nice thing here is that the filter works out of the box on `IQueryable` and `IEnumerable` so you can use it for database queries as well as for in-memory lists.

 With version 10 of _Hot Chocolate_ we are supporting filters on scalar fields.
 But we are already working on support for object filters and enumerable filters.

-Also we are working on sorting which should be included in the first preview of version 11.
+Also, we are working on sorting which should be included in the first preview of version 11.

-If you want to give input or follow our work you can head over to these four issues that will be coming with version 11.
+If you want to give input or follow our work, you can head over to these four issues that will be coming with version 11.

 - [Object Filters #921](https://github.com/ChilliCream/hotchocolate/issues/921)
 - [IEnumerable Filters #922](https://github.com/ChilliCream/hotchocolate/issues/922)
 - [Sorting #923](https://github.com/ChilliCream/hotchocolate/issues/923)
 - [Aggregations #924](https://github.com/ChilliCream/hotchocolate/issues/924)

-> Also if you want to checkout more about filters head over to our [documentation](https://hotchocolate.io/docs/filters).
+> If you want to check out more about filters head over to our [documentation](https://hotchocolate.io/docs/filters).

 Let me also thank [Pascal](https://github.com/PascalSenn) for his awesome work on this one.